KeySG: Hierarchical Keyframe-Based 3D Scene Graphs: Related Work

-3DSGs are typically constructed either from dense sequences of RGB-D images~\cite{rosinol2020dynamic, rosinol2021kimera, hughes2022hydra, chang2023hydramulti, hughes2024foundations} or from class-agnostic segmented point clouds~\cite{wald2020learning3dsemanticscene, wu2021scenegraphfusionincremental3dscene, zhang2021knowledge, wang2023vlsatvisuallinguisticsemanticsassisted, koch2024open3dsgopenvocabulary3dscene}.
+3DSGs are typically constructed either from dense sequences of RGB-D images~\cite{rosinol2020dynamic, rosinol2021kimera, hughes2022hydra} or from class-agnostic segmented point clouds~\cite{wald2020learning3dsemanticscene, wu2021scenegraphfusionincremental3dscene, koch2024open3dsgopenvocabulary3dscene}.

 In general, all available input is used to construct the graph, and in some approaches, images that meet specific criteria --for example, those focusing on a particular pair of objects~\cite{conceptgraphs, koch2024open3dsgopenvocabulary3dscene, linok2025beyondbarequeries}-- are used to establish spatial edges, while others are selected to extract functional interactive relationships~\cite{rotondi2025fungraph, zhang2025open} (e.g., a button ``turns on" a monitor).
 In contrast to our approach, all these solutions explicitly model edges and disregard the RGB input once the graph is constructed, thereby constraining the 3DSG to the specific application for which it was built.

 To address this problem, the works of \cite{Maggio2024Clio, yun2025ashita} attempt to reason about object primitives at the resolution required for a specific task by mitigating the information bottleneck.
 However, a key limitation of these methods is that even a slight change in the task requires reconstructing the entire graph from scratch.
-In contrast, \cite{koch2025relationfield} generates a 3DSG from a NeRF \cite{mildenhall2020nerf}, capturing the necessary relationships between pairs of objects, but these relationships are restricted to those modeled by the NeRF at training time.
+In contrast, \cite{koch2025relationfield} generates a 3DSG from a NeRF, capturing the necessary relationships between pairs of objects, but these relationships are restricted to those modeled by the NeRF at training time.
 Our method overcomes both issues by simply rendering new edges from our keyframes to answer specific queries.